 You can do a LinkedIn in search yourself.
 The best specialized search consultants do not rely on LinkedIn to source high quality passive candidates.
 They already know people to call.
 When you need to reach beyond what you can do yourself, hire a firm with a well-established contact network.
-Ask how extensive your recruiter's contact network is and how long she / he has been networking in your industry.
+Ask how extensive is the recruiter's contact network and how long she / he has been networking in your industry.

 Job Family Specific:

 Some job experience transfers easily between industries.
 If you require a candidate that is an expert in his/her field, but does not require specific agriculture industry knowledge; then hire a search firm that focuses on one job family and works across all industries. (e.g. Accounting)

 If you require a candidate that understands Agriculture; then retain an Executive Search Firm that specializes exclusively in the Agriculture industry, and offers an in-depth knowledge of Canadian Agriculture across all job families.
 Be wary of firms that claim to be well connected across a wide variety of industries and all job families as well.